Asterisk4Magisk/Xray4Magisk/README.md

-## Project V
+## Project X

-Project V is a set of network tools that help you to build your own computer network.
+Project X is a set of network tools that help you to build your own computer network.
 It secures your network connections and thus protects your privacy.
 See [Project X](https://github.com/XTLS/xray-core) for more information.